At Colonial Williamsburg, a ‘Landscape of Resistance’ Is Thriving Once Again

 The Sankofa Garden is an adamant reminder of that history.

 “Our spirituality, our aesthetic, our beauty, our joy, our nourishment is just as important as yours,” explains Twitty.
-“And that’s why these landscapes of resistance—that’s what gardens were landscape of resistance—are so important to show people.”
+“And that’s why these landscapes of resistance—that’s what gardens were, landscapes of resistance—are so important to show people.”

-Since June, the Sankofa Heritage Garden has been tended by historical interpreters—in period dress with historically appropriate tools—and visitors to Colonial Williamsburg can visit the garden every day of the week except for Wednesdays and Thursdays.
+Since June, the Sankofa Heritage Garden has been tended by historical interpreters—in period dress with historically appropriate tools—and visitors to Colonial Williamsburg can visit the garden every day of the week.

 Sankofa is one of several recreated enslaved people’s gardens whose prominence is rising.
 Some of these gardens have relied on Twitty’s research or partnered with him for other initiatives.
 Many are led by their own teams of horticulturalists, historic interpreters, and historians.